maddoxchastain-vcool/MAD-FF-Corrections-from-Varied-Salinity/README.md

-# Correcting Moisture and Density (MAD) and Formation Factor (FF) using Varied Salinity Values in Offshore Freshened Groundwater Systems #
+# Correcting Moisture and Density (MAD) and Formation Factor (FF) Measurements using Varied Salinity Values in an Offshore Freshened Groundwater System #
 Author: Maddox Chastain

 ### Introduction ###